camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/configuration.md

 These templates also include the corresponding environment variables to use for every setting.
 :::

-You may find it easier to search through our [broker](broker.md) and [gateway](gateway.md) configuration docs to adjust the templates.
+You may find it easier to search through our [broker](broker.md) and [gateway](gateway.md) configuration documentation to adjust the templates.

 ## Editing the configuration